What is a Health Savings Account?

 How do I contribute to my account?

 You can make deposits to your account just as you would any other bank account including deposit in person, transfer from another account or direct deposit through payroll deduction.
 Your employer may even make deposits to your account on your behalf, but you may only use a tax deduction on your own contributions.
-As with traditional IRA's, you can make prior year contributions up to April 15.
-For the 2014 tax year, you may contribute $3,300 for a single coverage account or up to $6,500 for a family coverage account.
+As with traditional IRA's, you can make prior year contributions up to the tax years deadline.
+For the 2019 tax year, you may contribute $3,500 for a single coverage account or up to $7,000 for a family coverage account.
 Account owners 55 or older may also be eligible to make $1,000 "catch-up" contributions.

 How do I use the funds in my Health Savings Account?